sveinbjornt/STPrivilegedTask/README.md

 An NSTask-like wrapper around AuthorizationExecuteWithPrivileges() in the Security API to run shell commands with root privileges in Mac OS X.

+Created a long time ago.
+Has been updated to support ARC.

 ## Examples

 ### Create and launch task